Victim count in Colorado firebombing attack climbs to 15, plus a dog

 Soliman told authorities that he had been planning the attack for a year and was waiting for his daughter to graduate before carrying it out, the affidavit said.

-A newspaper in Colorado Springs that profiled one of Soliman’s children in April noted the family’s journey from Egypt to Kuwait and then to the U.S. It said after initially struggling in school, she landed academic honors and volunteered at a local hospital.
+A newspaper in Colorado Springs that profiled one of Soliman’s children in April noted the family’s journey from Egypt to Kuwait and then to the U.S. It said after initially struggling in school, his daughter landed academic honors and volunteered at a local hospital.

 Soliman currently faces federal hate crime charges and attempted murder charges at the state level, but authorities say additional charges could be brought.
 He's being held in a county jail on a $10 million bond and is scheduled to make an appearance in state court on Thursday.

-Witnesses and police have said Soliman threw two incendiary devices, catching himself on fire as he hurled the second.
+Witnesses and police have said Soliman set himself on fire as he hurled the second incendiary device.
 Authorities said they believe Soliman acted alone.
 Although they did not elaborate on the nature of his injuries, a booking photo showed him with a large bandage over one ear.

-The attack unfolded against the backdrop of the Israel-Hamas war, which continues to inflame global tensions and has contributed to a spike in antisemitic violence in the United States.
-The attack happened at the beginning of the Jewish holiday of Shavuot and barely a week after a man who also yelled "Free Palestine" was charged with fatally shooting two Israeli Embassy staffers outside a Jewish museum in Washington.
+The attack unfolded against the backdrop of the Israel-Hamas war, which has contributed to a spike in antisemitic violence in the United States.
+It happened at the beginning of the Jewish holiday of Shavuot and barely a week after a man who also yelled "Free Palestine" was charged with fatally shooting two Israeli Embassy staffers outside a Jewish museum in Washington.

-The victims ranged in age from 25 to 88, and the nature of some of their injuries spanned from serious to minor, officials said.
+The victims ranged in age from 25 to 88 and their injuries ranged from serious to minor, officials said.
 They were members of the volunteer group called Run For Their Lives who were holding their weekly demonstration.

-Three victims were still hospitalized Tuesday at the UCHealth University of Colorado Hospital, spokesperson Kelli Christensen said.
+No new details were released Wednesday about three victims who were sent to the UCHealth University of Colorado Hospital on the CU Anschutz Medical Campus.
+“They have requested privacy to heal,” spokesperson Kelli Christensen, said in an email.

 Associated Press reporters Eric Tucker in Washington, Heather Hollingsworth in Kansas City, Missouri, Samy Magdy in Cairo, Sean Murphy in Oklahoma City and Hallie Golden in Seattle contributed to this report.